mapbender/mapbender-documentation/en/book/installation/installation_ubuntu.rst

 Installation auf Ubuntu und Debian
 ##################################

 The following Installation manual describes the neccessary steps on a recent Ubuntu or Debian system.
 We assume that Apache 2.4 is running on the system.
-A documentation for Apache 2.2 is added `at the end of the document <installation_ubuntu.html#instructions-for-apache-2-2>`_.
+A `documentation for Apache 2.2  <installation_ubuntu.html#instructions-for-apache-2-2>`_ is added at the end of the document.

 Please take note of the `system requirements <systemrequirements.html>`_.
 Here is the way to install the neccessary components: